AndyStobirski/ImageSlicer/README.md

 # Image Slicer

-This app allows an image to be exported as a series of rectangles or polygons which are drawn onto the loaded image, and are known as **panels**.
+This app allows an image to be exported as a series of rectangles or polygons which can be either drawn onto the loaded image or detected using the AForge pacakge, and are known as **panels**.

 This project was authored in Visual Studio 2022, and requires no fancy plugins or extensions, and in short should work out of the box.